On this page you will be able see all the grants that are awarded by the Strategic Legal Fund for Vulnerable Young Migrants from December 2012.

 A grant was awarded for a joint intervention, with the Office of the Children's Commissioner, being heard in the Supreme Court late February 2016.
 The case concerns a challenge to the minimum income requirements introduced under the Family Migration Rules 2012.
 The rules introduced new minimum income thresholds for those seeking to bring their spouses/partners and children into the UK.
 JCWI consider that the Family Migration Rules are keeping thousands of migrant families apart and children are being forced to grow up in broken homes as a result.

-A grant was awarded to undertake pre-litigation research on the lawfulness of the right to rent scheme being rolled out across the UK on the 1st February 2016.
+A grant was awarded to undertake pre-litigation research on the lawfulness of the right to rent scheme being rolled out across England on the 1st February 2016.
 The scheme will require landlords to check whether a person wishing to rent a property is in the country lawfully.
 JCWI consider that the scheme will disproportionately disadvantage young migrants and families, as many will have their immigration papers with the Home office or have unclear or disputed documentation relating to their immigration status.
 As a consequence migrant families with children may find it particularly hard to find accommodation and may be driven into unsafe or inappropriate housing.

 Liverpool Law Clinic - £21,400

 A grant was awarded for a four month project to undertake pre-litigation research into whether the Home Office is implementing its Stateless Determination Procedure (SDP) in accordance with its international obligations.
 They consider that UK legislation and practice is failing to reflect the Stateless Convention and that there are many young people, who are stateless or at risk of statelessness, who are failing to have their cases considered properly.
 This can leave many unable to access eduction, employment, housing, benefits or training.